LaurentInSeattle/Lyt.QrCode/README.md

 - **Fast**: Real time encoding and decoding, with multithreaded async/await support.

-- **Modern***: .Net 10, taking advantage of all latest performance improvements of the recent .Net releases.
+- **Modern**: Coded with .Net 10, taking advantage of all latest performance improvements of the recent .Net releases.

 - **Simple, configurable and streamlined** API.